 GPS Coords: N 31.9493100 W -81.053710

-The Park is nestled in among majestic live oak trees loaded with Spanish moss, but less than half an hour from River Street in downtown Savannah.
+The Park is nestled among majestic live oak trees loaded with Spanish moss but less than half an hour from River Street in downtown Savannah.
 Skidaway has many pull-thru sites, laundry facilities, bathrooms, showers, hook-ups, picnic tables, fire rings, hiking trails, and easy check-in with the personable staff.

-Skidaway was a perfect home base to have for our adventures in Savannah and the surrounding area.
+Skidaway was a perfect home base for our adventures in Savannah and the surrounding area.

 River Street